AA

 Emirates: The company has announced "the limited re-opening of airspace" and the operation of a "reduced flight schedule until further notice" to these destinations.
 Passengers are advised to check availability.
 Those transiting in Dubai "will only be accepted for travel if their connecting flight is operating."

-BlueBird: announced that it will resume flights on the Athens-Tel Aviv route on April 12.
+BlueBird: the airline has resumed flights on the Athens-Tel Aviv route on April 12.

 The airline also operates several special daily flights from Athens to Taba, Egypt (TCP), and from Taba to Athens.
 "Starting March 30, 2026, we will expand our flight offerings from Taba to selected destinations in Europe for the Passover holiday period.
 Daily flights will operate to and from Taba and Crete, Athens, Larnaca, Rome, and Budapest."